Google Cloud egress pricing: Premium vs Standard tier

 GKE / Cloud Run

 Standard egress tiers.
-Cross-zone within region is free, unique advantage.
+Cross-zone within a region is $0.01/GB each way, same as AWS/Azure.

 GCP vs AWS vs Azure